 When you appear at the hearing, you will be sworn in by the Chairperson and be asked to present your case.

 When making your presentation, you should address the areas for which you are requesting a variance.
-If you are submitting evidence such as letters, etc., please bring nine (9) copies so that each member has a copy.
-Nine (9) copies of written material of 2 or more pages should be sent one week prior to the hearing.
+If you are submitting evidence such as letters, etc., please bring ten (10) copies so that each member has a copy.
+Written material of two (2) or more pages should be sent one (1) week prior to the hearing, in order to get the information out to the Board prior to the scheduled hearing.
+Additional material of more substance submitted the day of a hearing may require a continuation, so that the Board may completely review the additional information.

 Who should appear at the hearing?